 Bond manages to somehow cover the following 200 miles to Cararra in only a few seconds to reach the Fantiscritti quarries.
 This is where the villain’s Alfa Romeo 159 crashes off the road on a mountainside overlooking the Mediterranean.

-007 then drives coolly south in his debris-ridden vehicle to Medieval town of Siena in southern Tuscany.
+007 then drives coolly south in his debris-ridden vehicle to the medieval town of Siena in southern Tuscany, another 100-or-so miles away.

 The Bourne Identity is all about high intensity, and the car chase around the wet streets of Paris is one of the most dramatic sequences in the entire film.
 It begins at the Gare du Nord – the busiest railway station in Europe – and follows Jason Bourne and Marie as they try to escape from the police in a beat-up old Mini.